 Dependency on External Providers

-Using too many vendors might be dangerous if they do not perform well or discontinue what they offer.
+Using too many vendors can be risky if they do not perform well or discontinue their offerings.

 Security Risks

-Handing over privacy-sensitive information to external parties can mean your business faces privacy and compliance dangers.
+Handing over privacy-sensitive information to external parties can expose your business to privacy and compliance risks.

 Lack of Company Knowledge